 - Petticoat: The petticoat protected the outer skirt from the steel or boning in the hoops.
 It also helped the skirt to lay flat over the crinoline.
 Sometimes, a second fancier embroidered petticoat that was designed to be seen was worn over the first.

-Dresses in the 19th century consisted of two distinct pieces, the bodice and the skirt.
+Dresses in the Victorian era consisted of two distinct pieces, the bodice and the skirt.

 - Bodice: Bodices of the 1800s were very fitted.
 The waist was a cross between a traditional bodice and a jacket.